CMU-17-214/f2024/labs/lab13.md

 For each design pattern, you are expected to provide information in five sections:

 - **Description**: Define the key characteristics that distinguish the pattern from others.
-- **Example**: Reflect on your past programming experiences where this pattern could have improved your solution.
-If you can't think of a personal example, describe a scenario where using this pattern would have made the solution worse.
 - **Pros**: Why should you use this pattern?
 What specific problems does it solve and what design principles does it support?
 - **Cons**: Why might you want to avoid this pattern?
 What design challenges or complications could it introduce?
-- **UML Diagram**: Draw an excerpt of a UML object model illustrating how you could use the design pattern to implement God Cards in Santorini.
-The model should show concrete classes that are plausible in the game, but an excerpt with only a small subset of methods or fields is fine, as long as it demonstrates the pattern.
+- **UML Diagram**: Draw a UML object model for the pattern.
+- **Example**: Reflect on your past programming experiences where this pattern could have improved your solution.
+If you can't think of a personal example, describe a scenario where using this pattern would have made the solution worse.

 ## Instructions